 Lisa Dean, Admission Office Coordinator, began in 2005 in the admission office.
 She manages the office and supports prospective families through the application process.
-Lisa earned her Bachelor’s degree in Communication from the University of Colorado-Boulder and graduated with a Master’s in Nonprofit Management from Regis University.
-Prior to CA, Lisa worked as a volunteer and special events coordinator for several area nonprofit organizations.
+Dean earned her BAi Communication from the University of Colorado-Boulder and graduated with a Master’s in Nonprofit Management from Regis University.
+Prior to CA, Dean worked as a volunteer and special events coordinator for several area nonprofit organizations.

 Paige Siemers joined CA in the fall of 2014 as the Administrative Assistant in the office of Admission and Financial Aid.
 Siemers has worked in a similar capacity at Mullen High School and also has worked as the Assistant to the Director of Summer Programs at CA. She was a professional marathoner for nearly five years and worked as a cross-country track and field coach and also in retail and sales in fitness and running.
 Siemers holds a BFA in Printmaking from the University of Kansas and is a graduate of Mullen High School.

 Catherine Laskey, Director of Admission & Financial Aid

 The central ingredient to success at CA is a child’s insatiable desire to learn.
 With support from their family and the expertise of our faculty, CA students take advantage of the abundant opportunities for personal growth on our campus.
 Students also learn from each other, which is why we carefully craft the composition of each class to provide an eclectic mix of talents, backgrounds, and perspectives.